pydanny/daniel.feldroy.com/posts/2023-11-three-years-at-kraken-tech.md

 # Come and help me save the planet

 I'll be upfront that if you want to make the biggest bucks possible in tech, travel a lot, and fly in first place seats, go work for a [Big Tech Company](https://en.wikipedia.org/wiki/Big_Tech) or a fintech.
-On the other hand, you risk more frequent layoffs.
-Also, we're making the planet better for our descendants.
+Personally, I would rather work toward making the planet better for our descendants.
 That to me is much more important than helping a billionaire score another billion.

 I invite anyone who is reading this to join me on my mission of saving the planet.
 Our careers page is [here](https://octopus.energy/careers).